WSIM-GLDAS: Acquisition, Exploration, and Integration (Python)

 Double check the object information.

-# check the basic information again
+# check the basic information againwsim_gldas

 <xarray.Dataset>